 Termination of a brokerage contract

-Under the Act, a seller, buyer or lessor, despite any stipulation to the contrary, always has three days after receiving a duplicate of the brokerage contract to cancel (or terminate) the contract, at his discretion, by sending written notice to this effect to the broker or agency.
-This is known as the right to cancel.
+Under the Act, a seller, buyer or lessor, despite any stipulation to the contrary, always has three days after receiving a duplicate of the brokerage contract to terminate (or put an end to) the contract, at his discretion, by sending written notice to this effect to the broker or agency.
+This is known as the right of withdrawal.

 It should be noted that most mandatory brokerage contracts stipulate under clause 2.1 that: “Unless otherwise stipulated in clause 11.1, this contract can be terminated.”